Belief states

 - A belief state is “what feels settled” vs “what still needs hedging.”

-- Strategy starts by mapping belief stability, not chasing citations.
+- Strategy begins by mapping belief stability and belief gaps—not chasing citations.

-Definition: A belief state is the current stability of understanding around a topic — including confidence, uncertainty, and contradictions.
-AI answers are a reflection of belief state, not a ranking of pages.
+Definition: A belief state is the current stability of understanding around a topic—how confident, uncertain, or internally conflicted the prevailing explanations are.
+AI answers reflect belief state through language and structure, not through “rankings” of pages.

 How belief shows up in AI language